gtk-rs/gtk4-rs/book/src/actions.md

 An action, like most functions, can take a parameter.
 However, unlike most functions it can also be stateful.
-Let us see how this works.
+Let's see how this works.

 <span class="filename">Filename: listings/actions/3/main.rs</span>